 Freshman Orientation: Required of all beginning freshmen and transfer freshmen.
 Orientation is a two-day program that provides an overview of university policies and procedures, academic advising, and course registration.

-Fee Payment Deadline: Students who have not paid by the Fee Payment Deadline will not have access to other university services such as textbook rentals, ID services, parking decals or hang tags, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule after this deadline.
-Students who need assistance with dropping their classes or canceling their enrollment by this deadline may contact the Office of the Registrar Office at 1-800-222-SELU or 985-549-2244.
+Fee Payment Deadline: Students who have not paid by the Fee Payment Deadline will not have access to other university services such as textbook rentals, ID services, parking decals, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule after this deadline.
+Students who need assistance with dropping their classes or canceling their enrollment by this deadline may contact the Office of the Registrar Office at 1-800-222-SELU or 985-549-2066.

 Cancellation: Students who have not paid by the Fee Payment Deadline will be cancelled from their classes.
 Payment must be received and posted to the students account.
 Students whose classes are paid with anticipated aid must drop all their classes before the first day of classes if they do not plan to attend.

 Schedule Adjustment: The final opportunity for all students to register for classes, make schedule changes, or cancel enrollment before classes begin.
 Students should check their schedule for any classes removed due to low enrollment.
 Students who decide not to attend must drop all their classes.
 Students will be financially responsible for any classes remaining on their schedule once Schedule Adjustment ends.